ExxaFinance/ExxaFund101---Testnet/README.md

 ---

+## 🔍 Overview
+This repository includes the entire infrastructure for managing the Exxa Top 10 Fund:
+- Smart contracts for deposits, portfolio management, withdrawals, and IRT token migration
+- A modular Solidity library for rebalancing logic
+- A Python automation script for TWAP execution across multiple days
+- Deployment scripts for testnet integration via Ethers and Web3

+> ⚠️ This project is **not open-source**.
+It is made **public for documentation and transparency only**, and remains the intellectual property of **Exxa Finance**.

+---

 ## 🚀 Key Features

 - Accepts deposits in **multiple stablecoins** (USDT, USDC...) and **EXXA token**
-- Automatically invests across the **top 10 crypto assets** (by cap & volume)
+- Automatically invests across the **top 10 crypto assets** (by market cap & volume)
+- Smart contract uses `marketBuy()` and `marketSellPartial()` via **Hyperliquid EVM DEX integration**
-- Dynamic **rebalancing** with ±0.1% tolerance from target weights
+- Dynamic **rebalancing** logic with ±0.1% tolerance from target weights
+- Rebalancing executed through **TWAP logic** over 10 steps
-- Redeemable in **IRT token** to migrate to other Exxa funds
+- Redeemable in **IRT token** to migrate funds between Exxa fund products
 - Tracks full **investment history per user**
 - Admin-only controls for:
-  - Updating prices
   - Updating top 10 asset list
-  - Adjusting asset weightings
+  - Adjusting per-asset weights
-  - Rebalancing the portfolio
+  - Forcing price updates (manual or oracle)
+  - Calling rebalancing steps

+---

+## 📦 Project Structure

+- **`ExxaFund101.sol`** – Core contract managing deposits, swaps, rebalancing, redemptions
+- **`RebalancingLib.sol`** – Dedicated library to handle weight deviations and rebalancing math
+- **`/contracts/`** – Compiled Solidity artifacts and metadata
+- **`/scripts/`** – Deployment via `ethers.js` or `web3.js`
+- **`/Backend/rebalance_TWAP_scheduler.py`** – Python script to automate 10-day rebalancing
+- **`/abi/ExxaFund101.json`** – Compiled ABI for frontend/backend interactions

+---

+## 🧠 How It Works

+1. **Deposit**: Users deposit supported stablecoins or EXXA.
+2. **Conversion**: Stablecoins (non-USDT) are converted to USDT on-chain.
+3. **Auto-Invest**: Funds are split across the top 10 assets using target weights.
+4. **Rebalancing**: The system detects over-/underweight assets and gradually rebalances via TWAP.
+5. **Withdrawals**: Users can withdraw in tokens or mint IRT to migrate to another fund.
+6. **Admin Tools**: Enable weight config, asset list updates, price overrides, and reset of TWAP.

 ---